chinedufn/blender-iks-to-fks/README.md

 > A Blender Addon that takes a mesh and armature that use IKs and other non-deformation bones and creates a new mesh and armature that uses only FK bones.

-This Blender Addon is donationware, so please donate via [my PayPal](paypal.me/chinedufn) if you've found this helpful!
+This Blender Addon is donationware, so please [donate via PayPal](https://paypal.me/chinedufn) if you've found this helpful!

 ![example gif](screenshots/iks-to-fks.gif)